freenas/freenas-docs/userguide/settings.rst

 * :guilabel:`Prefer buttons with icons only`: Set to preserve screen space and only display icons and tooltips instead of text labels.

-* :guilabel:`Enable Help Text in Forms`: Set to add pinnable help boxes to each form in the |web-ui|.
-Unset to hide all help icons.

 * :guilabel:`Enable Password Toggle`: Set to add the option to toggle between hidden or visible text for passwords in forms.